utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-dynamically-calling-a-function.md

   - javascript
 ---

-Have you ever had the scenario where you needed to call a function based on a variable?
+Have you ever had a scenario where you needed to call a function based on a variable?

 In my most recent use case, I had an area of dynamic modules and needed to loop over them.
 Then, if I found one with the right values, I needed to **call the function dynamically**.